luiscape/hdxscraper-skeleton-python/README.md

 ## HDX Scraper / Collector Skeleton
 This is a skeleton of a Python scraper / collector used by the [Humanitarian Data Exchange](http://data.hdx.rwlabs.org/) project to collect data from the web (i.e. websites or APIs).
 The scraper is designed to work in a [ScraperWiki](http://scraperwiki.com/) "box", however it can be deployed virtually in any Unix environment.

-For detailed documentation about how to create and manage scrapers on ScraperWiki please refer to its officual documentation [here](https://scraperwiki.com/help).
+For detailed documentation about how to create and manage scrapers on ScraperWiki please refer to its official documentation [here](https://scraperwiki.com/help).

 ## Setup Structure
-The shell script `setup.sh` should contain all the necessary calls for respective setup scripts and also calls to install dependencies.
-Some scripts may require a database to be setup first, before they are able to run successfully; other require some special configuration. [`setup.sh`](setup.sh) contains an example:
+The shell script `setup.sh` should contain all the necessary calls for respective setup scripts and also to install the scraper's dependencies.
+Some scripts may require a database to be setup first, before they are able to run successfully; other require some other special configuration.
+All of those shoudl be called by the shell script. [`setup.sh`](setup.sh) contains an example:

 ```shell
 #!/bin/bash